Ards and North Down restaurant awarded new five-star food hygiene rating

 An Ards and North Down restaurant has been handed a new five-out-of-five food hygiene rating.

-CLANMILL HOUSING ASSOCIATION, a restaurant, cafe or canteen at Savoy Apartments Block A Donaghadee Road, Bangor, Down was given the maximum score after assessment on September 21, the Food Standards Agency's website shows.
+Subway Rosevale, a restaurant, cafe or canteen at 37-55 Bangor Road, Corporation North, Newtownards, Down was given the maximum score after assessment on September 28, the Food Standards Agency's website shows.